gvwilson/sdxpy/src/pack/index.md

 the [%i "big-oh notation" "work grows" %] as \\( O(c^N) \\).
 This exponential behavior is called
 [%g combinatorial_explosion "combinatorial explosion" %],
-and it makes brute force solutions impractical even for small problems.
+and it makes brute-force solutions impractical even for small problems.
 We will implement it as a starting point
 (and to give us something to test more complicated solutions against), but then we will need to find a more efficient approach.